mrocklin/distributed/docs/source/scheduling/scheduling-state.rst

     generally formed from the name of the function, followed by a hash of the function and arguments, like ``'inc-ab31c010444977004d656610d2d421ec'``.

-    The value of this dictionariy is the task, which is an unevaluated function and arguments.
+    The value of this dictionary is the task, which is an unevaluated function and arguments.
 This is stored in one of two forms:

     *  ``{'function': inc, 'args': (1,), 'kwargs': {}}``; a dictionary with the